 Identifying insect vectors: profile of a pump-prime funded project

-Another in a series of short articles, outlining the scope of the nine research projects which are currently being undertaken, funded by CONNECTED in the first phase of pump-prime funding.
+This article is one in a series outlining the 20 research projects which are funded by CONNECTED in its pump-prime funding programme.
 To real all the available articles use this link.

 A project seeking targeted control and more effective management of the main insect vectors that spread Maize chlorotic mottle virus